Alexander Kerensky: October Revolution of 1917

 Kerensky escaped the Bolsheviks and fled to Pskov, where he rallied some loyal troops for an attempt to re-take the city.
 His troops managed to capture Tsarskoye Selo but were beaten the next day at Pulkovo.
 Kerensky narrowly escaped, and he spent the next few weeks in hiding before fleeing the country, eventually arriving in France.
 During the Russian Civil War, he supported neither side, as he opposed both the Bolshevik regime and the White Movement.
+Meanwhile, viewed by Woodrow Wilson as the spokesman for Russian democracy, he strongly influenced Wilson on Russian matters.
+Kerensky sought to discredit Alexander Kolchak in Western eyes, telling American diplomats that if Kolchak succeeded, he would "inaugurate a regime hardly less sanguinary and repressive than that of the Bolshevists."

 Personal life

 Kerensky was married to Olga Lvovna Baranovskaya and they had two sons, Oleg (1905–1984) and Gleb (1907–1990), who both went on to become engineers.
-Kerensky's grandson (also named Oleg), according to IMDb.com, played his grandfather's role in the 1981 film Reds.
-Kerensky and Olga were divorced in 1939 soon after he settled in Paris, and in 1939 while visiting the United States he met and married Lydia Ellen "Nell" Tritton (1899–1946), the Australian former journalist who had become his press secretary and translator.
+Kerensky's grandson (also named Oleg), according to the Internet Movie Database, played his grandfather's role in the 1981 film Reds.
+Kerensky and Olga were divorced in 1939 soon after he settled in Paris.
+In 1939, while visiting the United States, he met and secretly married Australian journalist Lydia Ellen "Nell" Tritton (1899–1946), who became his press secretary and translator.
 The marriage took place in Martins Creek, Pennsylvania.

 When Germany invaded France in 1940, they emigrated to the United States.

-After the Axis invasion of the Soviet Union in 1941, Kerensky offered his support to Joseph Stalin.
+During the Nazi invasion of the Soviet Union, Kerensky expressed his willingness to support the Russian people's defense against Hitler, despite his long-standing opposition to the Soviet regime.
+In a published article, he criticized both Lenin and Stalin but stated that the survival of Russia as a nation took precedence over political differences.

 When his wife Nell became terminally ill in 1945, Kerensky travelled with her to Brisbane, Australia, and lived there with her family.
 She suffered a stroke in February 1946, and he remained there until her death on 10 April 1946.
 Kerensky then returned to the United States, where he spent the rest of his life.

 Kerensky eventually settled in New York City, living on the Upper East Side on 91st Street near Central Park but spent much of his time at the Hoover Institution at Stanford University in California, where he both used and contributed to the Institution's huge archive on Russian history, and where he taught graduate courses.
 He wrote and broadcast extensively on Russian politics and history.
 His last public lecture was delivered at Kalamazoo College in Kalamazoo, Michigan, in October 1967.